This fun, easy wooden star is a great DIY wood project for the holidays. You could even upcycle some scrap pieces of wood for this one.

 Then I stained them using a dark walnut stain.
 I did not wipe off any of the stain.
-I just brushed it on and let it sit overnight to dry.
+I brushed it on and let it sit overnight to dry.

 After the pieces were dry I used a sanding block and sanded each one.
 This helps to smooth out the boards but also to take away any shine left over from the stain.

 After I placed each piece and glued it, I carefully turned it over and used several staples in the back.

 Again, you will want to let it dry a while.
-I had done this part in the evening so I let it sit til the next day.
+I had done this part in the evening so I let it sit until the next day.

 I painted the glass trees to look like mercury glass just like I did with these bottles.
 I love them with the rustic star.